chidiugonna/Intro_to_NeuroHPC/Practical04_extra.md

 - Singularity container `bidsconvert-0.2.sif` should be created

-- We will now convert a sample set of DICOMS to bids format, first we need to do a few preliminaries.
+- We will now convert a sample set of DICOMS to bids format, first we need to perform a few preliminaries.
 Create an output folder `nifti` for your output and make it accessible

   ```
   mkdir -p nifti